kik369/docker-web-interface/README.md

 ### Architecture Overview

-The project consists of four main components:
+The project consists of two main components:

 1. **Frontend (React)**

     - Modern UI built with React
     - Real-time updates using WebSocket
     - Container management interface
-    - Metrics visualization
+    - Status visualization

 2. **Backend (Flask)**
     - RESTful API endpoints
     - Docker SDK integration
     - WebSocket server for real-time updates
-    - Metrics collection and forwarding

-3. **Prometheus**

-    - Time-series database
-    - Metrics collection and storage
+    - Built-in request logging and monitoring
-    - Query interface for metrics data
+    - Container metrics collection

-4. **Grafana**
-    - Advanced visualization platform
-    - Custom dashboards
-    - Metrics exploration
-    - Alert management

 ### Component Interaction

 The frontend communicates with the backend through REST APIs and WebSocket connections.
-The backend interfaces with Docker's API to collect container information and metrics, which are then stored in Prometheus.
-Grafana pulls data from Prometheus to create visualizations.
+The backend interfaces with Docker's API to collect container information and metrics, with comprehensive logging of all operations and requests.

 ## Installation and Setup